-- (a) Subject to paragraph 4.5 (b), in support of the general requirement of this Code that a member shall not influence, or attempt or purport to influence, any decision or business of the Council in which they have an interest there are the following additional requirements: - (i) The member must not participate in any discussion or consideration of that matter at any meeting of the Council or any of its bodies, or of anybody where they are a representative of the Council; - (ii) The Member shall withdraw from the meeting for the whole time there is a discussion or consideration of the matter; and - (iii) The Member shall not vote on the matter. - (b) Exceptions if the interest is solely an Other Interest (as defined in paragraph 4.3) which arises: - (i) Only in connection with the Member's appointment as a representative of the Council on an outside body; or - (ii) As a result of the member's or their Partner's membership of any other body in which the member or their Partner do not hold a position of general control or management the member may speak on the matter and stay in the meeting room but is prohibited from voting on the matter.
+- (a) Subject to paragraph 4.5 (b), in support of the general requirement of this Code that a member shall not influence, or attempt or purport to influence, any decision or business of the Council in which they have an interest there are the following additional requirements: - (i) The member must not participate in any discussion or consideration of that matter at any meeting of the Council or any of its bodies, or of any body where they are a representative of the Council as they may have a fiduciary duty to that body; - (ii) The Member shall withdraw from the meeting for the whole time there is a discussion or consideration of the matter; and - (iii) The Member shall not vote on the matter. - (b) Exceptions if the interest is solely an Other Interest (as defined in paragraph 4.3) which arises: - (i) Only in connection with the Member's appointment as a representative of the Council on an outside body; or - (ii) As a result of the member's or their Partner's membership of any other body in which the member or their Partner do not hold a position of general control or management the member may speak on the matter and stay in the meeting room but is prohibited from voting on the matter.